jordibernandi/master_thesis_MMDS/yt-video-webapp/README.md

 docker exec -i yt-video-webapp-db-1 psql -U postgres -d yt-video-db < <PATH_TO_SQL_DUMP>/ytvideodumpfile.sql
 ```
 > **Note:** Replace `<PATH_TO_SQL_DUMP>` with the actual path where you downloaded the `ytvideodumpfile.sql`.

+If everything works well, the webapp can be accessed via **http://localhost:3000/**

 ---
 ### Post-Setup Commands